The Nutrition Society

-The Nutrition Society is a main scientific learned society in the field of nutritional science, headquartered in London.
+The Nutrition Society is a main scientific learned society in the field of nutritional science, whose headquarters are in London.

 History

 It was founded in 1941.
-On Tuesday 14 October 1941, a founding meeting was held at the Royal Institution.
+On Tuesday 14 October 1941, a founding meeting was held at the Royal Institution led by Sir John Boyd Orr who served as its founding chairman.
+Orr was awarded Nobel Peace Prize for his commitment to nutrition and his role in setting up the Food and Agriculture Organization at the United Nations.